-Obesity can lead to many major conditions such as type-3 diabetes, heart diseases, high blood pressure, certain cancers, stroke, gall bladder diseases, fatty liver diseases, infertility, impotence, arthritis, sleep apnea, and other breathing problems.
+It can lead to many major conditions such as type-3 diabetes, heart diseases, high blood pressure, certain cancers, stroke, gall bladder diseases, fatty liver diseases, infertility, impotence, arthritis, sleep apnea, and other breathing problems.

-Due to obesity, you may not be able to do things such as participating in enjoyable activities like games and dancing.
+You may not be able to do things such as participating in enjoyable activities like games and dancing.

 Social isolation – You may also avoid public places due to shame and guilt.

-People with obesity may even face discrimination.
+Obese people may even face discrimination.